DStaquet/counting_sparql/README.md

-Incremental view maintenance in counting algorithm through SPARQL
+Incremental view maintenance for SPARQL through the counting algorithm
 ===============================================================

 Prerequisites